Colyseus Multiplayer Framework

 },

 Communication between the client and server occurs through room connections.
-In the example below, the JavaScript SDK is used to let the client join a room and listen for state changes:
+Below are examples for each SDK showing how to join a room and listen for state changes:

 async function connect() {